 Luckily, we don’t own very much.
 We sold nearly everything before we left.
 We packed up 16 bags and hopped over the pond to Northern Ireland.
 We tried our best to keep clutter out of our house knowing that one day we’d have to pack it all up again.

 How Have We Stayed Un-cluttered?

 - I don’t make many mindless-purchases

 - We’ve never even decorated our apartment *gasp*

 - There’s no Target to “window shop” in (we all know no one can really just window shop at Target!)

 - We live on a tight budget – our spending choice have drastically changed!

-As you can imagine we haven not accumulated very much over the past 2 years and it feels great!
+As you can imagine we have not accumulated very much over the past 2 years and it feels great!

-Despite our best efforts, clutter does sneak in, birthday present for the kids, books, hand-me-downs and paperwork all find their way into our house.
+Despite our best efforts, clutter does sneak in, birthday presents for the kids, books, hand-me-downs, and paperwork all find their way into our house.
 Now we have just 4 weeks left to go through our things and declutter so we can pack everything back up.